 Since you can use both Git and Mercurial on the same machine, this page shows you how to install both because you need both to complete this tutorial.
 If you already have these tools installed, skip the instructions and go to the next step in the tutorial.

 Here's how to install Git on your Windows machine:

 - Download the Git for Windows installer package.

 You can either Run the installer directly from your browser's File Download dialog or you can Save the file to a folder on your computer.

 - When you've successfully started the installer, you should see the Git Setup wizard screen.
 Follow the Next and Finish prompts to complete the installation.

 The system opens the release notes.
 You might want to skim them.

 gitcommand lines that appear in the Bitbucket documentation.
-This documentation assumes you are familiar with a bash shell.

 Step 2.
 (Optional) Install the Git credential helper on Windows 7 or 8